Poster competition

 • Effective communication – presented and communicated in an engaging way

 Members of the British Science Association will shortlist entries, and a panel of judges will select a winner in each category.
-The two runners up in each category will be uploaded to our Facebook page and the public will decide on a fifth ‘popular vote’ winner.
+The two runners up in each category will be uploaded to our Facebook page and the public will decide on a ‘popular vote’ winner.

 What are the prizes?!

-Prizes for the 2024 competition winners include:
+Prizes for the 2024 competition winners included:

 Prizes may vary by age category and by availability and we reserve the right to make changes to the prizes.
 Any prize awarded will be split across the team should a poster be submitted by a team.